mtulio/mtulio.labs/docs/articles/ocp-idp-aws-oidc.md

 ### _Installer overview_

-- Wait the cluster to complete the installation
+- Wait for the cluster to complete the installation

 - Check the `authentication` resource